 CLASSROOM RULES (These are general rules.
-Each classroom teacher has his/her own set of rules.)
+Classroom rules may vary by teacher.)

-- 1. Listen to and follow all directions given by the teacher. - 2.
-Talk only with permission and at appropriate times. - 3.
-Control unnecessary movement. - 4.
-Do not disrupt class. - 5.
-Be prepared with necessary materials and assignments.
+1. Listen to and follow all directions given by the teacher.

+- 2. Control unnecessary movement.

+- 3. Do not disrupt class.

+- 4. Be prepared with necessary materials and assignments.